Alerts

 Capture principle#

-When you hide alerts or narrow severity and OEM filters, the platform still stores every alert in the database.
+Texture always captures incoming alerts, regardless of workspace visibility settings.
+When you hide alerts or narrow severity and OEM filters, the platform still stores every alert.
 Filtering applies only to what operators see in the Dashboard and what external systems receive through Destinations (for example, ALERT_CREATED webhooks).
 Nothing is deleted or dropped at ingestion.

 This separation keeps a complete audit trail while letting each workspace control noise in the UI and notification pipeline.